roninkelt/rpgx_cgd/pages/rules/running_games.md

     Does subtext replace text as often as possible?
     Does someone talk about something other than the plot?

-Questions for the GM -
+Questions for the GM to consider in scene framing -
-    How did the plot progress?
+    How does this scene advance the plot?
+    What narrative conflict does this scene contain?
+    What is at stake?
-    Which old questions were answered?
+    What old questions are to be answered here?
-    Which new questions are asked?
+    Are there new questions to be asked?
-    Is this a reversal or an escalation?
+    Is this intended to be a reversal or escalation?
     Is there reblocking -redefining old events in a new light?
     Is there one touch? (push and pull)
     Are there objects exchanged? (give and take)